NandhiniRam2005/CS3500-KollywoodTacos.Pair-Assignment8-Chatting.ChatServer/Networking/README.md

 ```

 # Comments to Evaluators:
+As mentioned in our other README, one logger is in our ChatServer class, the other one is in this NetworkConnection class.
+The NetworkConnection logger, similarly, tracks client-side events like connection status, reading, and writing messages;
+it also logs warnings when necessary like failed to read or write messages.

+Only allowing two loggers in our entire solution as mentioned, made it so that we had to change the public API/ method
+signatures to take in a logger parameter which a TA also told was okay to do in the Server method.

 # Assignment Specific Topics
 1. Instrumenting your code to log the "right" message, to the "right" place, at the "right" time..